Understanding Your Construction Profit Margin: Tools That Help Identify Revenue Leaks

 Spot Inefficiencies With Targeted Analysis

 ContractorBI’s dashboards let you analyze performance by sales agent, job type, lead source, and more.
-For example, if you notice that projects from a specific lead source consistently underperform, you can revisit your bidding strategy to address the issue before it impacts your bottom line further.
+For example, if you notice that projects from a specific lead source consistently underperform on net profit, you can revisit your bidding strategy to address the issue before it impacts your bottom line further.
 Stopping a leak is great, but it’s even better to prevent it in the first place.

 Address Early Warning Indicators

 Suppose you are three months into a six-month build and mid-project labor costs exceed estimates by 10%.
-Data-driven insights allow you to dig deeper into what’s causing the overages – whether it’s higher-than-expected overtime, unexpected delays, or increased material costs.
-It can be challenging to make adjustments to mitigating factors like these, but having real-time data gives you power over your next steps – so you can quickly respond to minimize further impact and keep the project on track.
+Data-driven insights allow you to dig deeper into what’s causing the overages — whether it’s higher-than-expected overtime, unexpected delays, or higher material costs than anticipated.
+Having real-time data gives you power over your next steps, so you can quickly respond to minimize further impact and keep cash flow healthy.

 Discover Untapped Opportunities